-- The application form in MS Word (.docx) format and a signed scanned copy (to be sent by email) - ✓ Additional Declarations (related to Personal Data, Double Funding,).
+- The application form in MS Word (.docx) format and a signed scanned copy (to be sent by email) - ✓ Additional Declarations (related to Personal Data, Double Funding,) found within the application form.

 It should be noted that emails with large attachments may be rejected by the system.
 Other file transfer services (such as WeTransfer) may be considered.
 It is the responsibility of the Applicant to ensure that application documents are sent out successfully.